Using Let's Encrypt with Kerio Connect

 ./certbot-auto renew

-Since we want to automate renewal, set up a cronjob to run periodically.
+to run periodically.
 If the certificate is close to expiring, it will be renewed automatically, otherwise it will be kept until the next run.

 First copy Certbot to a convenient location.
-I recommend /usr/local/bin.
+I recommend

-cp certbot-auto /usr/local/bin/
+.cp certbot-auto /usr/local/bin/

 Services need to be restarted after a successful renewal to pick up the new certificate.
-Create a script /root/certbot-post-hook.sh with the following content:
+Create a script

-systemctl restart kerio-connect.service
+systemctl restart nginx.servicesystemctl restart kerio-connect.service

 Make it executable and secure it.